 Semi-Automatic (S): A semi-automatic weapon normally fires one shot as an attack.
 However, the user can take a full-attack action to fire an additional time this round at your highest bonus, as if using the Rapid Shot feat (including taking a -2 penalty on all attacks).
-If the wielder has the Rapid Shot feat, she can use the additional shot from that as well, but the penalty for all shots fired in that round increases to -6.
+If the wielder has the Rapid Shot feat, he ignores the -2 penalty on all attacks but does not gain any further attacks from the feat.

 Ranged weapons are described by a number of statistics, as shown on Table: Ranged Weapons.